 Now, the most serious pillage carried out by exploitation, the one laden with the greatest consequences, is the theft of time and space.
 These two thefts are substantially linked.
 Capital steals our time by obliging us to work and by conditioning our lives, infesting them with clocks, commitments, deadlines and so on, right down to the smallest detail.
 By stealing our time it prevents us from understanding ourselves.
 It alienates us.
 Without time we would not even notice the theft of space.
 We need time in order to become aware of the very presence of space.
 To think, to listen, to dream, to desire.
-By living space in terms of distance, kilometres to be find each other.
+By living space in terms of distance, kilometres to be covered, moving from one place to another, we lose sight of our relationship with things, nature, the world.